Thanatisia/SharedSpace/Docs/Programming/Vim/Distros/Neovim/Lua/api.md

 - vim.fn
     + `.empty(path)` : Check for the number of files in the specified path; Returns the number of files in the specified path
+    - `.expand(expression)` : Expand the given string with an expression
+        - Parameter/Argument Signature
+            - expression : Specify the keyword, string or filepath format to expand
+                - Special Keywords/Wildcards
+                    + '%' : Expanded to the current filename
+                - Filename Modifiers
+                    - '<path>:p' : Gives the full (absolute) path of the provided file path
+                        - i.e.
+                            + '%:p' : Give the full (absolute) path of the current working directory regardless of the current path
     + `.glob(path)` : Check if the path specified is a glob file
     - `.stdpath('keywords')` : Obtain the standard path for a special directory defined by (neo)vim
         - Keywords